qqself/qqself/www/content/mastering-system/_index.md

 Activities like meditation, taking a walk outside, reading a book, taking shower or even simply sitting quietly can provide an effective recovery.
 Being lost in doing music or art can provide an effective way to recover as well.

 When feeling tired don't rest - recover.

+## Consumption

+If you decide to watch all "getting started for runners" videos, you'll die before you go for a first run.
+You can find an answer on any question you have and this is what we, as a humanity, have gifted to ourselves.
+You can explore new skills, get inspired, find instructions, training plans or race reports.
+Lack of information is not a problem anymore - we can find information about any skill and start learning it from any point in the world.

+We can watch races and competitions, see interviews with masters and sometimes get so close to them and observe how they work and live in real time.

+Watching others may inspire us, we can learn from it and we can become better at doing.
+But sometimes watching others makes us do less.
+You may have a need, a desire to satisfy: willingness to move, to go for a run, idea of a new project or emotion that you want to express yourself in art.
+Watch a video how others do that and your brain will be satisfied, the need will become less strong or disappear completely.
+Watching how others do sports decreases a willingness to do it yourself.

+Watch an adventure movie, all the emotions: desire to explore the unknowns, curiosity, novelty, fear and excitement, satisfaction in the end, will be real, but actually you've been laying down on a sofa without moving for 2 hours.

+Watching how others are doing things makes us compare.
+You watch how people running in a desert, on top on volcano or in Amazon jungles and then having a run in the forest close to you become boring.
+You want to make a sculpture, to express yourselves, to capture your emotions in clay, but after watching few videos of other better sculptors, you see clearly that you are not as good as them and motivation is shuttered.

+Watching others doing things may have a negative impact on feeling our identities.
+Writing a book makes you feel more as a writer; feeling more as a writer makes you write more.
+But when we watch interviews with top writers about their new released book we may feel doubt about ourselves - maybe I am not a writer?

 ## Identities

 If you Google "How to write a book?" you'll find a lot of great articles from established authors with many helpful advices.
 Before starting to write, you have to think about the main topic of your book, imagine your audience, create an outline, and then, even before you write an opening, the common advice is to start calling yourself a writer.
 It sounds silly and premature, but it actually helps.